bbulkow/FastLED-idf/README.md

 Essentially, if you have the Driver turned on, you shouldn't use the direct mode, and if you want to use the direct mode, you should turn off the driver.

-TODO: insert specific information about turning these things on and off in `menuconfig`
+No extra commands in `menuconfig` seem necessary.

 # A bit about esp-idf